 • Quantum mechanics: the Schrödinger equation;

-The role of PDEs within mathematics (especially nonlinear analysis, geometry, topology, stochastic analysis, numerical analysis, and applied mathematics) and in other sciences (such as physics, chemistry, life sciences, climate modelling/prediction, materials science, engineering, and finance) is thus fundamental and is becoming increasingly significant.
-At the same time, the demands of applications have led to important developments in the analysis of PDEs, which have in turn proved valuable for further different applications.
+The role of PDEs within mathematics (especially nonlinear analysis, geometry, topology, stochastic analysis, numerical analysis & applied mathematics) and in other sciences (physics, chemistry, life sciences, climate modelling/prediction, materials science, engineering & finance) is thus fundamental.
+It is also increasingly significant as the demands of applications grows, leading to important new developments in the analysis of PDEs.